 Indeed in time I would play music professionally, on the guitar, compose music, record, and perform.
 I worked hard.
 I played until my fingers bled and the skin came off.

 I work hard at everything, I do not believe in Free stuff.
 Don't want it.

 I will not vote for someone who promises free stuff.
+I will vote for a hard worker.
 I will not give rank to someone who does not want to work for it.